MrPieces/Cookbook/recipes/Compiling/Debian.md

     unix> cmake ..

-to setup the makefiles.
+to setup the Makefiles.
 This will check the various system characteristics and installed libraries.
 If you installed the compiler in a non standard location, you may need to specify it:

     cmake -DCMAKE_C_COMPILER=/opt/bin/gcc -DCMAKE_CXX_COMPILER=/opt/bin/g++ ..

 If you compile on MacOS, you should add the following options to the cmake command:

-    cmake .. -DOPENSSL_ROOT_DIR=/usr/local/opt/openssl -DCMAKE_BUILD_TYPE=RelWithDebInfo  -DCMAKE_OSX_DEPLOYMENT_TARGET=10.11
+    cmake .. -DOPENSSL_ROOT_DIR=/usr/local/opt/openssl -DCMAKE_OSX_DEPLOYMENT_TARGET=10.11

-If you also plan to make changes to the source code of ArangoDB, you should compile with the `Debug` target;
+If you also plan to make changes to the source code of ArangoDB, you may want to compile with the `Debug` build type:

+    cmake .. -DCMAKE_BUILD_TYPE=Debug

 The `Debug` target enables additional sanity checks etc. which would slow down production binaries.
+If no build type is specified, ArangoDB will be compiled with build type `RelWithDebInfo`, which is a compromise between good performance and medium debugging experience.

 Other options valuable for development:

-    -DARANGODB_ENABLE_MAINTAINER_MODE
+    -DUSE_MAINTAINER_MODE=On

-Needed, if you plan to make changes to AQL language (which is implemented using a lexer and parser files in `arangod/Aql/grammar.y` and `arangod/Aql/tokens.ll`) your system has to contain the tools FLEX and BISON.
+Needed if you plan to make changes to AQL language (which is implemented using a lexer and parser files in `arangod/Aql/grammar.y` and `arangod/Aql/tokens.ll`) or if you want to enable runtime assertions.
+To use the maintainer mode, your system has to contain the tools FLEX and BISON.

-    -DARANGODB_ENABLE_BACKTRACE
+    -DUSE_BACKTRACE=On

-(requires the maintainer mode) If you want to have c++ stacktraces attached to your exceptions.
-This can be usefull to more quick locate the place where an exception or an assertion was thrown.
+Use this option if you want to have C++ stacktraces attached to your exceptions.
+This can be useful to more quickly locate the place where an exception or an assertion was thrown.
+Note that this option will slow down the produces binaries a bit and requires building with maintainer mode.

-scripts.
-It allows to run ArangoDB from the compile directory directly, without the need for a *make install* command and specifying much configuration parameters.
-When used, you can start ArangoDB using this command:

-    bin/arangod /tmp/database-dir
+    -DUSE_OPTIMIZE_FOR_ARCHITECTURE=On

+This will optimize the binary for the target architecture, potentially enabling more compiler optimizations, but making the resulting binary less portable.

 ArangoDB will then automatically use the configuration from file *etc/relative/arangod.conf*.

-    -DUSE_FAILURE_TESTS
+    -DUSE_FAILURE_TESTS=On

-This option activates additional code in the server that intentionally makes the server crash or misbehave (e.g. by pretending the system ran out of memory).
+This option activates additional code in the server that intentionally makes the server crash or misbehave (e.g. by pretending the system ran out of memory) when certain tests are run.
 This option is useful for writing tests.

-By default the libc allocator is chosen.
-If your system offers the jemalloc it will be prefered over tcmalloc and the system allocator.
+    -DUSE_JEMALLOC=Off

+By default ArangoDB will be built with a bundled version of the JEMalloc allocator.
+This however will not work when using runtime analyzers such as ASAN or Valgrind.
+In order to use these tools for instrumenting an ArangoDB binary, JEMalloc must be turned off during compilation.

 ### shared memory
 Gyp is used as makefile generator by V8.
 Gyp requires shared memory to be available,